StormDotNet/Storm.NET/README.md

 ### Function

-`StormFunc` nodes are readonly, their values depends only on their dependencies.
+`Func` nodes are readonly, their values depends only on their dependencies.
 They are the core of the graph.

 `Storm.Func` factory came with four flavours mixed from `WithCompare`/`WithoutCompare` and `FromValues`/`FromStates`.

-When a *Storm function* evaluation fail (throw an exception), it's content is a `Storm.Error`.
+When a `StormFunc` node evaluation fail (throw an exception), it's content is a `Storm.Error`.
 The inner exception contain the original exception.

-When a *Storm function* is created using the `FromValues` flavour, it's value is evaluated from the values of the dependencies.
+When a `StormFunc` node is created using the `FromValues` flavour, it's value is evaluated from the values of the dependencies.
 If one or more dependencies are in an `Error` state, the *Storm function* content is a `Storm.Error` with an inner `AggregateException` contening dependencies errors.

 Example:
 ```C#